 There are four main mechanisms of evolution:

-An interactive or media element has been excluded from this version of the text.
-You can view it online here:
+An interactive H5P element has been excluded from this version of the text.
+You can view it online

 Let's look at some examples of evolution and see if we can identify which evolutionary mechanism is at play.